SAP-archive/teched2020-INT260/exercises/ex1-DAR/README.md

 Once you have launched the notebook, you are all set.
 The remaining workshop content is located inside the notebook.

+#### Executing the Notebook locally

+If you prefer to run the Notebook locally, we have a separate set of instructions for a [Docker-based setup].

+[Docker-based setup]: ./running_docker_locally.md

 ## How to obtain support